-When analyzing the performance of the time-shared strategies we have to take into account the context-switch overhead.
+When analyzing the performance of the time-shared strategies we have to take into account the contextswitch overhead.
 Context switch overhead is the time used by the system in suspending a currently running job and resuming the next job.
 During this time, the system is not doing useful work from a user perspective, and that is why we characterize it as overhead.
-In the IBM RS/6000 SP, context switch overhead includes the protocol for detaching and attaching to the communication device.
+In the RS/6000 SP, context switch overhead includes the protocol for detaching and attaching to the communication device.
 It also includes the operations to stop and continue user processes.
-When the working set of time-sharing jobs is larger than the physical memory of the machine, context switch overhead should also include the time to page in the working set of the resuming job.
+When the working set of time-sharing jobs is larger than the physical memory of the machine, context switch should also include the time to page in the working set of the resuming job.
 For our analysis, we characterize context switch overhead as a percentage of time slice.
-Typically, context switch overhead values should be between 0 to 5% of time slice.
+Typical context switch overhead values are from 0 to 5% of time slice.

-5.1 Gang-scheduling (GS)
+6.1 Gang-scheduling (GS)

-The first scheduling strategy we analyze is plain gangscheduling (GS).
-This strategy is described in Section 4.
-For gang-scheduling, we implement the four scheduling steps of Section 4.2 as follows.
+The first scheduling strategy we analyze is plain gang-scheduling (GS).
+This strategy is described in Section 5.
+For gang-scheduling, we implement the four scheduling steps of Section 5.2 as follows.